No Charge Unless We Win: 855-913-1134

 What is the California WARN Act?

-The federal WARN (Worker Adjustment and Retraining Notification) Act and the California WARN Act are both designed to protect workers by requiring advance notice of significant employment changes.
-California’s WARN Act typically has broader coverage than the federal WARN Act.
+The federal WARN (Worker Adjustment and Retraining Notification) Act and the California WARN Act are designed to protect workers by requiring advance notice of significant employment changes.

-• Relocating: When there is a relocation of at least 100 miles.
+• Relocating: When a business moves at least 100 miles away.

 The WARN Act requires the employer’s written notice to include specific details, such as: